Skill Demand Index

 The median required depth is L3.
 Most roles expect intermediate competency — independent work without supervision.

-The most common pairings are E-commerce, Digital Marketing, SEO, Communication, Marketing Strategy.
+The most common pairings are Communication Skills, Project Management, Bachelor's Degree, SEO, E-commerce.
 Strengthening these alongside Leadership improves your fit across more positions.

-Top roles: Marketing, Other, Data Science / ML, Data Analysis.
-Marketing positions have the highest demand at 37% of all Leadership jobs.
+Top roles: Other, Marketing, Software Engineering, Operations.
+Other positions have the highest demand at 36% of all Leadership jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.